 Poverty and family homelessness does not occur in a vacuum.
 People who come to EFAA have faced personal challenges and community circumstances.
-Factors in the external environment, including the state of the economy and lower-income wages, the reach of public programs, and housing affordability to name a few, shape our client outcomes.
+Factors in the external environment, including the state of the economy and lower-income wages, the reach of public programs, and housing affordability to name a few, shape our participant outcomes.

 Did you know…

 50% of Boulder County’s homeless population is families with children and the number is going up.

 The number of children living in poverty in Boulder County has risen 74% since 1990.

-The Federal Poverty Level is $24,250 for a family of four, but that is not nearly high enough to live self-sufficiently in Boulder County, where the self-sufficiency standard for a family of four is $86,644 — more than three times the Federal Poverty Level.
+The Federal Poverty Level is $20,780 for a single parent with two children, but that is not nearly high enough to live self-sufficiently in Boulder County, where the self-sufficiency standard for the same family is $78,926 — nearly four time the Federal Poverty Level.

 Boulder County Trends Report, published by the Community Foundation of Boulder County (2015).

 Status of Children in Boulder County report, a project supported by the Boulder County Community Services Department, Boulder County Public Health, City of Boulder Human Services Department, and YWCA of Boulder County.

 Boulder County Department of Housing and Human Services Program and Community Resource Guide, published by Boulder County.